phillipdinh/Movie-Journal-App/README.md

 # Movie Journal App

 Welcome to the Movie Journal App!
-This Android application is designed to help you keep track of movies you've watched, want to watch, and your thoughts and ratings on them.
+This Android application is designed to help you find movies, keep track of movies you want to watch, and write down your thoughts on movies you've already seen.

 ## Features